PLC-Programmer/PLC-Programmer.github.io/(C) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports.md

 _Here are some templates to get started:_

-_..._

 Select **option d)** with only pressing key [d] (and not pressing a following [ENTER]): _d) scala/scala3.g8 - Scala 3 seed template_

-Now enter project name (which is also the name of the project root directory):
+Now enter your project name (which is also the name of the project root directory in the filesystem of the OS):

 _name [Scala 3 Project Template]:_ _test_sbt_Windows_  # this is only an example project name